-You can pick up some top notch retro QPR shirts here including a great 1970s away shirt (above).
+You can pick up some top-notch retro QPR shirts here including a great 1970s away shirt (above left).

 The 70s saw some great players grace the QPR shirt and at one point the squad contained seven England internationals.
 Legends such as Rodney Marsh, Stan Bowles, Clive Allen and Don Givens all played for the Hoops during this decade.
 The 70s ended on a sour not as the club slipped out of the top flight in the 1978/79 season.

-You can also get a 1969-72 away shirt.
-These years were spent in the old Second Division as they finished 9th, 11th and 4th.
-Rodney Marsh was the top scorer for two of these seasons before leaving to join Manchester City for a then club record fee of £200,000.
+You can also get a 1969-72 away shirt (above right).
+This retro football shirt marked three years were spent in the old Second Division as they finished 9th, 11th and 4th.
+Rodney Marsh was the top scorer for two of these seasons before leaving to join Manchester City for a then club-record fee of £200,000.

 >>> View the TOFFS selection of retro QPR shirts for sale <<<